STBGFC/tournament-app/README.md

 The API is an [Express](https://www.npmjs.org/package/express) application that creates a RESTful interface to the data stored in a MongoDB.

-To run the server up quickly, `npm start` should work, but the secret key will be insecure.
+To run the server up quickly, `npm start:server`, but note the secret key will be insecure.
 This method will create (if needed), and pre-seed a test database that can be used with the api tests or the e2e web tests.
 If you want to start up with a different database, or you're running in production, use the provided